 Safe for people with nightshade allergies, these Sweet Potato Latkes are a snap to prepare.
 If you’re cooking for an army and have a food processor, you can grate them in seconds with your grater attachment.
 They are wonderful as … more

 A nice change from a green salad, this is a typical Hungarian side, without the sour cream.
 It’s light and fresh and keeps for another day.
 My kids love this (even the raw onion part).
-Prep time: 5 minutes Total time: … more
+Prep time: 5 minutes Total … more

 We just celebrated Christmukkah last week.
-Just like it sounds, this mish-mash of Christmas and Channukah is a time to decorate our tree with friends, play the dreidel game and cook latkes.
+Just like it sounds, this mish-mash of Christmas and Chanukah is a time to decorate our tree with friends, play the dreidel game and cook latkes.
 My kids love to collect chocolate gelt from … more

 My grandmother was an amazing cook, but never wrote her recipes down.
 Actually, I never did either until I started this blog, so I shouldn’t complain.
 So when I found her tartar sauce recipe in our family cook book, it … more